sdelatorrep/elixir_beacon/README.md

 ```
 cat dataset_id.SNPs | psql -h localhost -p 5432 -U microaccounts_dev -c "COPY beacon_data_table(dataset_id,chromosome,position,alternate) FROM STDIN USING DELIMITERS ';' CSV" elixir_beacon_dev
 ```
+NOTE: This command should be executed only in the **elixir_beacon_dev** database.
+The testing database will be initialized with some data when the tests are run.

 #Managing the code
 ##Download the project